GEMakers/gea-plugin-refrigerator/README.md

 This node.js package provides functionality for communicating with a refrigerator via the [General Electric Appliance Software Development Kit](https://github.com/GEMakers/gea-sdk).
 In order to use this software, you must first connect your refrigerator to your computer using the [Green Bean](https://github.com/GEMakers/green-bean).

-&#x26a0; CAUTION: To prevent a risk of personal injury or property damage use this device and the API to modify the functionality of your GE Appliances only as directed in the [Guide to Safe and Reliable Operation](#guide-to-safe-and-reliable-operation).
+&#x26a0; WARNING: To prevent a risk of personal injury or property damage use this device and the API to modify the functionality of your GE Appliance only as directed in the [Guide to Safe and Reliable Operation](#guide-to-safe-and-reliable-operation).
+While an appliance operates in Consumer Mode, the control software applies algorithms that help protect consumers from a risk of personal injury or property damage.
+However, in Native Mode, these algorithms are not active.
+Therefore you must follow all guidelines for Safe/Reliable Operation detailed below to prevent a risk of personal injury or property damage that can arise during Native Mode Operation.

 ## Guide to Safe and Reliable Operation
 The interface between the green bean and the refrigerator can take place while the appliance is in either a consumer or a native mode.